Barophobia/Azure_104_Notes/Identity_and_Governance/readme.md

 Management groups are a way to organise resources into a hierachy for unified policy and access management as shown in the image above.

+Subscriptions within a group will inherit policies applied to the group.

 ### Important facts about management groups

 - 10,000 management groups can be supported in a single directory.